-After Cain killed his brother Abel, God said: “And now you are cursed from the ground, which has opened its mouth to receive your brother’s blood from your hand.
+After Cain killed his brother Abel, God said to Cain: “And now you are cursed from the ground, which has opened its mouth to receive your brother’s blood from your hand.
 When you work the ground, it shall no longer yield to you its strength.
 You shall be a fugitive and a wanderer on the earth” (Genesis 4:11-12).

-Previously, Cain had been “a tiller of the ground” (Genesis 4:2, NKJV), so this particular punishment took away his livelihood.
+Previously, Cain had been “a tiller of the ground” (Genesis 4:2), so this specific punishment took away his livelihood.
 Cain had misused the fruits of the ground.
 God would no longer permit him to gain his livelihood by tilling the soil.
-A wanderer in the earth (vs. 14, 16), whether shepherd or nomad, cannot be a successful farmer.
-Cain was doomed to a life of perpetual wandering in order to secure food for himself, his family, and his beasts.
+He will be a wanderer in the earth (vs. 14, 16), as a shepherd or nomad.
+But he cannot be a successful farmer.
+Cain was doomed to a life of continual wandering in order to obtain food for himself, his family, and his animals.

-In addition, Cain feared death at the hands of another person.
-To prevent others from killing Cain, God marked him somehow (what type of mark is uncertain).
-Instead of being put to death, Cain was forced to live the rest of his life with unfruitful work and the guilt of having killed his brother.
+In addition, Cain feared death at the hands of other persons (his own children).
+To prevent others from killing Cain, God marked him with some kind of a mark (the Bible doesn’t specify).
+Thus, instead of being put to death, Cain was forced to live the rest of his life with unfruitful work and with the guilt of having killed his own innocent brother.

 In His service,